Stress Myocardial Perfusion Scan

 takes pictures of your heart.

-you will be allowed to leave, unless your healthcare provider tells you differently.
+will be allowed to leave, unless your healthcare provider tells you differently.

 What happens after a stress myocardial perfusion scan?